alexbradd/compsci-notes/second/ds/notes.md

 Entities accessed through stale bindings should be removed.
-Automatic garbage collection is common in conventional systems. **Distribution greatly complicates matters**, due to lack of global knowledge about who’s using what, and to network failures.
+Automatic garbage collection is common in conventional systems. **Distribution greatly complicates matters**, due to lack of global knowledge about who's using what, and to network failures.

 #### Reference counting